Worldwide ecommerce revenue has reached billions.

 7. Voice-Powered Commerce is on the Rise

-It’s estimated that more than half of all internet searches will be conducted via voice-activated tools like Siri, Alexa, Google Home, and more by 2020.
-As for how that affects retail, in 2018 half of Americans had already used a voice assistant to make a purchase and another 25 percent reported they’d consider doing so in the future.
+It’s estimated that more than half of all internet searches will be conducted via voice-activated tools like Siri, Alexa, Google Home, and more this year.
+As for how that affects retail, more than half of Americans have already used a voice assistant to make a purchase and another reported they’d consider doing so.

-If that isn’t enough of a trend for you, consider that even Google is jumping on board by prioritizing content that’s optimized for voice search in 2019.
+If that isn’t enough of a trend for you, consider that even Google is jumping on board by prioritizing content that’s optimized for voice search.
 Brands and retailers would be wise to do the same and start thinking about and optimizing their listings and content based on the way people speak.

 8. Chatbots Scale Customer Service Efforts